 What’s there to do when it all falls apart?
 People often ask if things ever go wrong for me as an illusionist in front of an audience.
 Of course it happens but if the illusionist is good at improvising and has thoroughly thought through back-up plans then it can be a life saver.
-Also, most of the time the audience doesn’t know what’s supposed to happen so the illusionist can usually work their way out of the pickle through some fancy footwork.
+Also, the audience most of the time doesn’t know what’s supposed to happen.
+That means the illusionist can usually work their way out of the pickle through some fancy footwork.
 But sometimes, it’s worse than that…

-The year was 2006 and I had been working frantically for months with my partner in crime Desireé Kongerød to create a brand new illusionist act to debut at London’s Old Billingsgate Market for a month full of in-house illusionist entertainment.
+It was 2006.
+I had been working frantically for months with my new partner in crime Desireé Kongerød.
+Our job was to create a brand new illusionist act to debut at London’s Old Billingsgate Market for a month full of in-house illusionist entertainment.
 It was the seedling that was to become our beloved Norvil & Josephine.
-Since then we’ve been fortunate enough to have performed the act on international television and all around the UK including on stages like the Hackney Empire and Leeds City Varieties Theatre (I wrote about that in another post).
+Since then we’ve been fortunate enough to have performed the act on international television and all around the UK.
+Stages we’ve worked on so far include the Hackney Empire and Leeds City Varieties Theatre (I wrote about that in another post).

-We had decided early on that the finale of our new London illusionist act would be a legendary number made famous by none other than Harry Houdini himself.
-It goes like this: everything is examined by the audience, Norvil (who I play) is handcuffed, bagged, and locked in a trunk…
+We chose the finale early on.
+We planned that our new London illusionist act would close with a legendary number made famous by none other than Harry Houdini himself.
+It goes like this: members of the audience examine everything on stage.
+Norvil (who I play – the dude with the ‘tache) is then handcuffed, bagged, and locked in a trunk…

 Josephine stands on top, with a flourish she tosses the keys to the stage floor and throws a curtain up…

 At the best of times, production schedules in venues and theatres are down to the second.
 Due to technical setbacks the stage in this case wasn’t ready on time for our all-important tech rehearsal.
 This meant our rehearsal was cut short so we couldn’t practice our finale on stage.
-The first arrivals at the venue were waiting outside so we had to clear.
-Mental notes to self: “It should be fine, the technicians know their cues up to the end of the show and we know what we’re doing.”
+The first arrivals at the venue waited outside so we had to clear the set.
+Mental notes to self: “It should be fine.
+The technicians know their cues up to the end of the show.
+We know what we’re doing.”

 Famous last words!

-It seemed we were clear.
+It seemed we were in the clear.
 The show had all gone well.
-The finale’s triumphant transposition of Norvil & Josephine had been a success, the audience is cheering wildly, we are seconds away from a successful debut show behind us… Norvil jumps off the trunk to get the key… to get … the key… to get… There was no key.
-It’s here that we discovered that those harmless few minutes cut from the end of our illusionist tech rehearsal were actually a priceless treasure snatched from our grasp.
-The stage floor was high-gloss white, lined by a stainless steel trim and when you add dazzling stage lights to the equation, you get a rabbit-in-the-headlights scenario, with keys being practically invisible.
+The finale’s triumphant transposition of Norvil & Josephine had been a success.
+The audience is cheering wildly, we are seconds away from a successful debut show behind us.
+Norvil jumps off the trunk to get the key… to get … the key… to get… There was no key.
+Looking back, that’s the moment when we discovered that those harmless few minutes cut from the end of our tech rehearsal were actually a priceless treasure snatched from our grasp.
+The stage floor was high-gloss white, lined by a stainless steel trim.
+When you add dazzling stage lights to the equation, you get a rabbit-in-the-headlights scenario, with keys being practically invisible.

-Excruciating moments passed for Norvil who was ad-libbing with the audience as if it was all part of the show (while hiding the fact he was an illusionist frantically looking for the keys to help him escape from this drama)…
+Excruciating moments passed for Norvil who was ad-libbing with the audience as if it was all part of the show.
+Meanwhile he tried to hide the fact that he was an illusionist frantically looking for the keys to help him escape this drama!

 Moments passed, feeling like an eternity.

-There was no curtain on stage to draw and rescue us so I decided the only way out was to summon the stage hands to come on and manhandle the trunk backstage.
+There was no curtain on stage to draw in and rescue us.
+So I decided the only way out was to summon the stage hands to come on stage and manhandle the trunk backstage.

 Though at that moment, an audience member spotted …the keys!
 They had slid to a crevice on the stage’s perimeter totally invisible to anyone standing on the stage blinded by the lights.
 All was saved, and moments later Josephine emerged from the trunk (glistening as if from a sauna) rather relieved to take that applause.

 The thrills of a live illusionist performance.
-When you see the act, during the finale you’ll notice the hot pink sequined ribbon that the keys have been attached to ever since opening night … you’ll know WHY!
+When you see the act, during the finale you’ll notice Josephine wears the keys on a hot pink sequined ribbon.
+Now you know why! – CH